Skip to content ↓

 • Student employment

-A student job is considered a part of the financial aid award.
-A student will see a suggested amount, to be earned by working during the school year, listed in their financial aid award.
+A student job is considered a part of financial aid.
+A student will see a suggested amount, to be earned by working during the school year, listed in their financial aid offer.
 Most undergrads work 6–8 hours per week during the term.
 Minimum wage is $15 an hour with most students making about $1,700 a semester.
 For more information, visit sfs.mit.edu/find-a-job.

 • Student information review form